ariannamethod/iamGrokky/README.md

 Grokky can reply with voice messages when `/voiceon` is enabled.
 Speech is synthesized using OpenAI's text-to-speech API with the male `onyx` voice.

+## Coder mode

+Use `/coder <task>` to ask Grokky for coding help powered by the OpenAI code interpreter.
+The response is also stored in vector memory for later recall.

 ## Webhook troubleshooting

 If the bot is not receiving updates, verify the Telegram webhook configuration.
 The webhook URL **must** point to `/webhook` on your domain without the bot token appended. `server.py` will try to fix the webhook on startup, and you can also run `python fix_webhook.py` manually.
 See [WEBHOOK_FIX_INSTRUCTIONS.md](WEBHOOK_FIX_INSTRUCTIONS.md) for step-by-step instructions.